0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/prerequisites.md

 Use a node provider like Infura or Alchemy.
 We use Infura throughout but you can use any node provider you wish.

 !!! important
-    We recommend running your owning Sepolia node for a production set up.
+    We recommend running your own Sepolia node for a production set up.

 You will need the following: